 The Conver Wars ended with the Ian Treaty 3932 AT brokered by The New Beneficence, where the Conver Limis, Geminga Orthodoxy, Metasoft and Solar Dominion settled on a ceasefire.
 In the peace accords the antebellum territories of the Conver Ambi were divided four ways; the core part was annexed by the Solar Dominion, the counterspinward periphery by Metasoft, the remaining rimward region by Conver Limis, and the Geminga Orthodoxy retained control of a hundred scattered systems in the north centered on the Geminga Pulsar.
 Included amongst the numerous systems that were relinquished by the Conver Ambi at this point are M'Buto (which was annexed by the Solar Dominion), Anahita, and the Pleiades (which went to Metasoft).
 Among the conditions imposed was that in exchange for Ambi Limis renouncing offensive warfare (enforced through disarmament and strict monitoring) and relinquishing any territory claims within 500 ly of SolSys, Metasoft and Dominion would offer reconstruction assistance in the form of infrastructure construction.
 The two major empires were too busy assimilating the coveted coreward systems of the former Conver Ambi to care about the rimward remaining parts.

 The Geminga Orthodoxy had adopted a fanatic defense posture that would in the long run bankrupt them, undermine their faith and make them easy pickings for the Dominion but in the short run made even the major empires wary of attacking them.
-Conver Limis instead turned outwards, briefly flowering as the Ambi Limis into one of the most significant local renaissances of known history, and becoming the precursor to the Second Federation.
+Conver Limis instead turned outwards, briefly flowering as the Ambi Limis into one of the most significant local renaissances of known history.

-The Hyperion-Charlwood alliance attack that had spelt doom for the Conver Ambi in the end was the saving grace for the Ambi Limis.
-The attack had destroyed the local infrastructure and the governing AI, which led to the explosive destruction of all local wormhole gates.
+The Marabi Patha-Charlwood alliance attack that had spelt doom for the Conver Ambi in the end was the saving grace for the Ambi Limis.
+The attack had destroyed the local infrastructure and the governing AI.
 This broke off most of the links between the Orion arm and the young colonies in the Perseus arm.
 While the viruses were contained in the Orion arm and the perpetrators harshly punished, the remote colonies all succumbed.
-For several millennia they were isolated, often barbarous and only gradually reconnected to the main wormhole nexus.
-This lack of direct competition rimward allowed the Ambi Limis to expand into the Perseus Rift, resurfacing after the Version Wars as the Restored Ambi Limis.
+For several millennia they were isolated, often barbarous and only gradually reconnected to the Lightways, the Beamrider Network, and the Nexus.
+This lack of direct competition rimward allowed the Ambi Limis to expand into the Perseus Rift, resurfacing after the Version War as the Restored Ambi Limis.